 Looking for the best Grau loadout in Warzone?
-The Grau only came to Modern Warfare as a new seasonal weapon a couple of months ago, but it’s taking multiplayer and Warzone lobbies by storm.
+The Grau has taken a small hit in both multiplayer and Warzone lobbies, but is still a viable option.
 Why?
 It’s incredibly accurate, has very high muzzle velocity, very low damage dropoff over long ranges, and is still mobile and fast enough to slay in close-quarters.
 It’s versatile, deadly, and easy to use.

-While we used to opt for the M4A1 loadout in Warzone for the best assault rifle for Warzone, the Grau 5.56 is a worthy alternative.
-Of the many great Warzone guns, the Grau stands out as being arguably the easiest to use in all circumstances, with better recoil than the M4 and – thanks to its high muzzle velocity and low damage dropoff – and better performance over long distances.
-Whichever of the two ARs you choose for your Warzone loadout drop, make sure you use our setups for the best results.
+While we would opt for either to invest in the best Krig 6 Warzone loadout or the best FARA 83 Warzone loadout instead as the best assault rifle for Warzone these days, the Grau 5.56 is a top competitor.
+Of the many great Warzone guns, the Grau stands out as being arguably the easiest to use in all circumstances, with better recoil and – thanks to its high muzzle velocity and low damage dropoff – decent performance over long distances.
+Whichever of these ARs you choose for your Warzone loadout drop, make sure you use our setups for the best results.

 This Grau 5.56 Warzone setup is designed to maximise the weapon’s accuracy and ability to excel in long-range battles without lessening its effectiveness in close and medium-range engagements.

 The best Call of Duty Warzone Grau loadout is:

 - 60 Round Mags

 This setup adds a little to your ranged effectiveness through the Monolithic Suppressor and Archangel barrel, but crucially it actually improves the weapon’s performance in close-quarters fights, too.
 The Grau needs to be tamed with the Commando Foregrip which drastically improves the weapon’s recoil control.